Kyrgyz Funeral Traditions

 Funeral Traditions in Kyrgyzstan

-While driving around Kyrgyzstan, you will surely notice cemeteries on the outskirts of almost every town or village.
+While driving around Kyrgyzstan, you will surely notice cemeteries at the outskirts of almost every town or village.
 Kyrgyz funeral traditions include beliefs and rituals from both the Muslim and pre-Islamic eras.

 Funerals are traditionally large, costly affairs and the graves are sometimes decorated with marble or patterned brick tiles and topped with the Muslim crescent moon.
 In more rural parts and places where the Islamic influence has been lesser, the crescent is often replaced by some animal characters or for example the horns or antlers of an animal.

-The funeral in Kyrgyzstan comprises steps of deeply rooted rituals, including the death announcement, ablution of the body, mourning, and burial, along with many other traditional customs that honour the deceased.
+The funeral in Kyrgyzstan comprises steps of deeply rooted rituals, including the death announcement, ablution of the body, mourning, and burial, along with many other traditional customs that honor the deceased.

 The funeral process in Kyrgyzstan involves a large number of people, primarily close family, extended relatives, neighbours, and friends, who come together to help with various practical matters during the mourning period.
 Death is seen as a collective responsibility, requiring the efforts of the entire extended family, often including relatives up to the cousin level and beyond.